dotnet/docs/docs/csharp/tutorials/mixins-with-default-interface-methods.md

 In this tutorial, the code doesn't drive IoT devices, but emulates those activities by writing messages to the console.
 You can explore the code without automating your house.

-Next, let's define the interfaces for a light that can automatically turn off after a timeout:
+Next, let's define the interface for a light that can automatically turn off after a timeout:

 [!code-csharp[pure Timer interface](~/samples/csharp/tutorials/mixins-with-interfaces/UnusedExampleCode.cs?name=SnippetPureTimerInterface)]